 155 quantitative, 145 verbal, 4.5 essay

-Vet school requirement do not usually involve attending grad school, did you attend grad school?
+Vet school requirements do not usually involve attending grad school, did you attend grad school?

 To be competitive in the application process vet school requirements usually, involve having large and small animal experience as well as some exotic.
 Did you have all three?

 I mostly had large animal and wildlife experience but I had some small animal experience too.